Royal Oaks Hospital - Windsor, MO

 An average of 20 intervention hours per week is expected and a minimum of ten assessment reports are completed during the training year.
-A case load of 4-6 patients will be carried on each rotation at Royal Oaks Hospital as well as conducting five to ten clinical groups per week, family therapy, and treatment team.
+A caseload of 4-6 patients will be carried on each rotation at Royal Oaks Hospital as well as family therapy, treatment team meetings, and conducting five to ten clinical groups per week.
 During some rotations, interns will participate as a member of a multi-disciplinary treatment team led by an Attending Psychiatrist.
-Other members of the treatment team include Psychologist, Registered Nurses, Licensed Professional Counselors, Clinical Social Workers, Expressive Therapists, Educators, Utilization Review staff and a Clinical Case Manager.
-Interns not only present case conceptualizations, but will convey findings of psychological testing.
+Other members of the treatment team include psychologists, registered nurses, licensed professional counselors, clinical social workers, expressive therapists, educators, utilization review staff and a clinical case manager.
+Interns not only present case conceptualizations but will also convey findings of psychological testing.

 Tenea Lowman, Psy.D.

 *Primary Supervisor for Royal Oaks Hospital, Windsor, Mo

 Dr. Tenea Lowman is the Director of Psychology and Clinical Services at Royal Oaks Hospital.
 She completed her Masters and Doctoral Degree in Clinical Psychology at the former Forest Institute of Professional Psychology in Springfield, Missouri, in 2005.
 She then completed her internship and post-doctoral training with HAPTC at Royal Oaks and continued on as a full time Licensed Psychologist with the agency.
 Dr. Lowman specializes in inpatient psychiatric behavioral health.
 She has been supervising pre-doctoral interns and post-doctoral residents since 2006.

 *Primary Supervisor for Compass Health, Warrensburg, MO